diegotaveras/diegotaveras/README.md

 - 👋 Hi, I’m @diegotaveras, studying Computer Science as a freshman from Puerto Rico at UIUC!
 - 👀 I’m interested in programming challenges, cybersecurity, ML and just learning about coding.
-- 🌱 I’m currently learning Kotlin, though I know a bit of Python and Java.
+- 🌱 I’m currently learning C++, and I know Kotlin,Java, and Python.
 - 💞️ I’m looking to collaborate on anything that helps me learn more about code.
 - 📫 How to reach me: personal email - taverasd1003@gmail.com;
                                   Instagram - diegotaveras03